Fudan-iGEM/2024-wiki/src/implementation.md

 ## Commercialize

 Environmental conditions of industries may vary across the globe.
 Some places might have temperatures too low for normal bacterial growth, some places might be exposed to more sunlight than others.
-To let our product adapt to a wider spectrum of environment, we plan to utilize the [Anti-Freeze](https://2023.igem.wiki/fudan/results/#anti-freeze-module) and [Anti-UV](https://2023.igem.wiki/fudan/results/#_1-survival-system) modules from [Fudan iGEM 2023](https://2023.igem.wiki/fudan/results/) and confirmed in our hands during [the winter training](/fudan/heritage/).
+To let our product adapt to a wider spectrum of environment, we plan to utilize the [Anti-Freeze](https://2023.igem.wiki/fudan/results/#anti-freeze-module) and [Anti-UV](https://2023.igem.wiki/fudan/results/#_1-survival-system) modules from [Fudan 2023](https://2023.igem.wiki/fudan/results/) and confirmed in our hands during [the winter training](/fudan/heritage/).
 We allow add-ons to be purchased to fit the needs of our customers.
 See more details in [Entrepreneurship](/fudan/entrepreneurship/).